reload/vopros_chat/README.md

 module, symlink the package.json file into the server directory and run npm install/update.

-Then also run "npm install drupal" from the server directory.
+Then also run `npm install drupal` from the server directory.

+Or simply run `drush vopros-chat-package-json` which will generate a package.json file in the server directory for you.